A K-energy functional for complexified K\"ahler classes

 which if often considered in the mirror symmetry literature to fix representatives of~$\alpha$ and~$\beta$ in the large volume limit, particularly for $X$ Calabi-Yau where the second equation in \eqref{eq:largevolume_system} reduces to Ricci-flatness of $\omega$.

 One of the reasons to consider~\eqref{eq:scalar_dHYM_singola}, rather than~\eqref{eq:largevolume_system}, is that the existence of solutions of~\eqref{eq:scalar_dHYM_singola} is expected to be equivalent to some algebro-geometric stability condition that should depend on the B-field class, while the existence of solutions of~\eqref{eq:largevolume_system} is clearly independent from $\beta$.
-We refer to~\cite{ScarpaStoppa_toric_dHYM} for more precise considerations regarding algebraic stability notions and possible connections with special properties of the mirror manifold of~$(X,\alpha^{\bb{C}})$.
+We refer to~\cite{ScarpaStoppa_toric_dHYM} and~\cite{Stoppa_KstabMirror} for more precise considerations regarding algebraic stability notions and possible connections with special properties of the mirror manifold of~$(X,\alpha^{\bb{C}})$.

 The main goal of the present work is to describe a variational framework in which to study~\eqref{eq:scalar_dHYM_singola}.
 We will focus in particular on the geometry of the space of solutions of~\eqref{eq:scalar_dHYM_singola}, giving additional evidence for the following expectation of~\cite{ScarpaStoppa_toric_dHYM}: \emph{solutions of~\eqref{eq:scalar_dHYM_singola}, if they exist, are unique in~$\alpha\times\beta$, up to pullback by an automorphism of~$X$}.
 In other words, the scalar curvature equation with~$B$-field gives a way to choose a canonical representative for the complexified K\"ahler class~$\alpha^{\bb{C}}$.
 The heart of the paper is Section~\ref{sec:complexified_Kenergy}, which is dedicated to the proof of the following \begin{thm} There is a functional~$\tilde{\m{M}}:\alpha^{\bb{C}}\to\mathbb{R}$ whose Euler-Lagrange equation is~\eqref{eq:scalar_dHYM_singola}.
 Moreover,~$\tilde{\m{M}}$ is convex along geodesics in the space of \emph{almost calibrated representatives} of~$\alpha^{\bb{C}}$. \end{thm} We refer to Section~\ref{sec:complexified_Kenergy} for the precise definition of the space of almost calibrated representatives of a complexified K\"ahler class, which is inspired by a similar definition in~\cite{Collins_stabilitydHYM}.
-Briefly, these are complexified K\"ahler forms~$\omega^{\bb{C}}\in\alpha^{\bb{C}}$ for which~$\Re(\gamma(\omega^{\bb{C}})^n)$ is positive, a property that is crucial to establish the convexity of~$\tilde{\m{M}}$.
+Briefly, these are complexified K\"ahler forms~$\omega^{\bb{C}}\in\alpha^{\bb{C}}$ for which